ghc/ghc/docs/users_guide/using-warnings.rst

     Introduced in GHC 9.10.1, this warns when an illegal use of a type or kind (without having enabled the :extension:`DataKinds` extension) is caught in the typechecker (hence the ``-tc`` suffix).
-These warnings complement the existing :extensions:`DataKinds` checks (that have existed since :extension:`DataKinds` was first introduced), which result in errors instead of warnings.
+These warnings complement the existing :extension:`DataKinds` checks (that have existed since :extension:`DataKinds` was first introduced), which result in errors instead of warnings.